SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ### Basic integration

 Basic integration is as simple as enabling `isPictureInPictureSupported` for a `VideoView`.
+Note that `SystemVideoView` does not support basic integration.

-#### Testing your intergation
+#### Testing your integration

 To test your integration:

 1. Start playing a video in your player.
 2. Send your application to the background.
 Playback should continue in Picture in Picture.
 3. Return to your application.
 Playback should automatically continue in the application.

-#### Remark

-Basic integration is not supported for `SystemVideoView` and is therefore mostly intended for iOS applications.

 ### Advanced integration